 Recommendations

-Based on this assessment, we will provide you with locations to find grow lights, however they cannot be first hand recommendations as we are in the process of changing over our setup from fluorescent lighting to LED.
-Therefore, the below links will be provided based on criteria that would fit in with pricing or the shelving unit recommendations we provided, but are not first hand recommendations.
+Because I don’t currently use LED lights, the below recommendations aren’t first hand recommendations but options that would be something I would look to invest in.
+The below links are also based on criteria that would fit in with pricing or the shelving unit recommendations provided above.
 A final note, the prices below are based on the total price, not price per light (as some recommendations are for multi-packs).

 Under $50